vetsuisse-unibe/NGS-course-docs/RNA-seq.md

 We will use the count file to study differential expression of genes in the three breast cancer sub-types with R package called [DeSeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)

-For convience we have produced the full feature count file for all chromosomes, for all the samples ready to use for differential expression with R.
+For convience we have produced the full feature count file for all chromosomes, for all the samples,  ready to use for differential expression with R.

-create a local directory on G: as _diffExp_ and transfer the files to the directory using _pscp_
+Create a local directory on G: as _diffExp_ and transfer the files to the directory using _pscp_

 ```
 pscp student51@binfservms01.unibe.ch:/data/courses/course32/RNA-seq/counts/breastCancer.counts.forDESeq.txt G:\IGEH\_PhD_Sequencing_2019\<student51>\diffExp